 When it comes to planting trees, planting depth is paramount.
 If it's too deep all the proper watering in the world won’t help the tree establish itself.

 For waterwise landscapes, you must select the right tree for your yard and know the best place to plant it.

 Every yard is unique so there isn’t a one size fits all option.
-Arborists like James Batton and the experts here at Glover Nursery are always happy to help you on your waterwise landscape journey.
-We are always here to answer your questions!
+The experts here at Glover Nursery are always happy to help you on your waterwise landscape journey.

 Here at Glover Nursery, we are definitely Team Tree.
 We even made a list of our 12 favorite trees for Utah.